VincePradas/VincePradas/README.md

 # 💫 About Me:
 I am bins taking Computer Science in VSU, I'm in my 2nd year

-🌱 I’m currently learning the fundamentals of backend dev<br>
+🌱 I’m currently learning the fundamentals in backend dev<br>

 ##  Socials: